-Endgrain: Diffuse-porous; small to medium pores in tangential rows; solitary and tangential multiples of 2-3; deposits in heartwood occasionally present; growth rings indistinct; very wide rays easily visible without lens; parenchyma banded, diffuse-in-aggregates.
+Endgrain: Diffuse-porous; medium to large pores in tangential rows, few to moderately numerous; solitary and tangential multiples of 2-3; deposits in heartwood occasionally present; very wide rays easily visible without lens, wide spacing; parenchyma unilateral, confluent, and banded (scalariform).

 Rot Resistance: Northern Silky Oak is rated from moderately durable to non-durable, and is also susceptible to insect attack.

 Workability: Overall a fairly easy wood to work with, though there may be some difficulty in planing, with tearout occurring.
 Northern Silky Oak also has a medium to high blunting effect on cutting edges.
 Glues and finishes well.